jupyter/nbviewer/nbviewer/templates/faq.md

 The Notebook Viewer does not store any notebooks.
 You have to find the original place where the notebook is hosted to update/remove it.
-The update can take some time to appear here, as we cache rendered notebooks for a short period.
+Updates occur automatically, but can take some time to appear, as we cache rendered notebooks for approximately 10 minutes.
+To force an update, append `?flush_cache=true` to the viewer URL.

 ### I can't share this notebook I'm working on...